 If you need to hire a surfboard whilst you’re in Laguna Beach you’ll have a few good options on hand.

 For Awayco members, Landmark Surf is 5 minute walk from Brooks Street Beach.
-The store offers a selection of Haydenshapes, Slater Designs and Firewire surfboards and rental prices range from $10-$45 a day.
+The store offers a selection of Haydenshapes, Slater Designs, and Firewire surfboards, and rental prices range from $10-$45 a day.

-Thalia Surf Shop is another good option if you’re looking for a rental in Laguna Beach.
+Thalia Surf Shop is another good option if you’re looking for a rental when surfing Laguna Beach.
 Just around the corner from Thalia Beach, this shop has been serving the community for almost 20 years.
 You can pick up a soft top here for $30 a day or a more a advanced board for an extra $5 a day.
-Whilst you’re checking out their rental options also be sure to have a look around the store, the team here work hard to curate a collection of unique, retro surfboards and hard to find surfing apparel that you’re unlikely to find elsewhere in SoCal.
+Whilst you’re checking out their rental options also be sure to have a look around the store, the team here works hard to curate a collection of unique, retro surfboards and hard to find surfing apparel that you’re unlikely to find elsewhere in SoCal.

-Surf-friendly Hotels in Laguna Beach
+Surf Camps in Laguna Beach

-As a major vacation destination, not only for international travelers but also California natives, Laguna Beach has a ton of accommodation options.
+As a major vacation destination, not only for international travelers but also for California natives, Laguna Beach has a ton of accommodation options.
 You’ll find everything from charming B&B’s to super-luxury 5-star resorts, but we’ve chosen to focus our selection on the most surfer-friendly accommodations in town.

 Pairing curated vintage pieces from the local area with vibrant pops of color, The Laguna Beach House channels old school Laguna with the look and feel of an open, airy surf cottage.